Electrician Marketing Strategies Proven For Your Business

 If you’re going to keep your office clean and professional, why not use it to host an open house?
 Invite existing customers, industry contacts and peers to have drinks while you give a presentation on electrical health — or just mingle and try to drum up new business.

 So much of marketing these days happens in the digital space.
+It was once believes that having an online presence was just a fad, but online marketing is not going anywhere soon.
+From SEO to PPC, it is essential to have a bullet proof digital marketing strategy that aligns with your marketing goals.
 Here’s how to take advantage of simple technology to reach as many potential customers as possible.

 First things first: You need to get online.
 If you don’t have a website, get one now.
-Free website builders like Wix and Squarespace have templates that are designed for home services businesses.
-Once you’re online, optimize your site to appear high in the rankings when people search for electrical services in your area.
+If you are worried about paying a ton for website design, free website builders like Wix and Squarespace have templates that are designed for home services businesses.
+Once you’re online,

 If the customer database you’ve already compiled includes email addresses, start a newsletter!
 You can offer your customers discounted services for subscribing, and sending a regular email blast is a great way to keep your business at the front of customers’ minds for when they need electrical services.

 The world of marketing may seem daunting to a beginner.
 But as you can see, it’s actually not that hard to get started.
 Put these 22 tips into practice, and you’ll be seeing new customers in no time.

 What wins, pain points and questions have you encountered while marketing for your electrician business?
 Leave a comment below!